ImgBotApp/InternetNL/test/mailipv6/passed/description_en.md

-Congratulations; this e-mail domain can be reached by senders using modern IPv6 addresses, making it a part of the modern Internet.
+Congratulations!
+Your e-mail domain can be reached by senders using modern IPv6 addresses, making it a part of the modern Internet.